-R-TF-007-005 Post-Market Clinical Follow-up (PMCF) evaluation report_2023_001
+R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 Details

-- PMCF report number: 2023_001
+- PMCF report number: 001

-- PMCF report date and version: registered in the git repository
+- PMCF report date and version: registered in the Git repository

 Manufacturer contact details